zenparsing/chromium-futures/FAQ.md

 * `std::promise::get_future` => `base::Promise::GetFuture`

-It should also be noted that Chromium is already using the "future" name for something that is quite unlike `std::future`.
+It should also be noted that Chromium is already using the "future" name for things that are quite unlike `std::future`.

 ### Regarding base::test::TestFuture